-- What are they eating?
-Mice behaviour and activity is dictated in large part by their need for food.
-The reason mice are able to survive harsh Ottawa winters is because they’re able to store food they forage four in secure places that are out of plain sight.
-Mice that have a cache of birdseed tucked away in the attic are very difficult to entice with other baits.
+What Do Mice Eat?Their need for food largely dictates mice's behaviour and activity.
+These rodents are omnivores, though they prefer high-carbohydrate food like grains and fruits.
+However, if your food is accessible, they have no trouble feasting on whatever they can get their little paws on.
+An indoor food source prevents them from having to venture outside for nourishment.
+Mice can survive harsh Ottawa winters because they’re able to store food they forage for in secure places that are out of plain sight.
+Mice with a cache of birdseed tucked away in the attic are very difficult to entice with other baits.